JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

 **Memory/CPU bottlenecks** (operational).
 There is a risk that you have some user that decides to import 100 million TODOs.
 Suddently, your application runs out of memory and starts crashing - impacting your other users.
-You can of course set upper limits on request body and/or number of TODOs.
+You can of course set upper limits on request body size and/or number of TODOs.
 Now you need to incur the cost of maintaining documentation of that limit...

 **Worse observability** (operational).
 You latency metrics can't be trusted as much anymore.
 A key thing when working with performance is to reduce the